Chicco KeyFit 35 Infant Car Seat Seat Review

 - ClearTex models are free of chemical flame-retardants

 - Instruction manual and labels are clear and easy to understand

 (In fairness, these may not be a problem for everyone but I list some potential disadvantages that may be an issue for some parents.)

-- Canopy takes 2 hands to pull over carrier
+- Canopy takes 2 hands to extend

 - Heavy carrier – weighs in at 10.6 lbs.

 Chicco has taken a tried-and-true, well-loved rear-facing only infant seat and upped the ante by adding a no-rethread harness, an anti-rebound bar, and the option to install the carrier Euro-style when traveling without the base.
 The KeyFit 35 fits babies well, especially itty bitty ones, and is easy to use for new and experienced parents alike.

 For more information on the KeyFit 35, visit the Chicco website.

 Thank you, Chicco, for supplying the KeyFit 35 Infant Carseat used for this review.
 No other compensation was provided.
 All opinions expressed are those of CarseatBlog.